capybara-brain346/RecycleNet18/README.md

 - **Localization**: Provide region-specific recycling guidelines and regulations.
 - **Improved Chatbot Interaction**: Enhance the chatbot’s capabilities to offer more personalized and detailed assistance.

+## How to run locally

+- Coming soon...